What Is Grained Mustard?

 Key Features to Look For:

-- Base Liquid: Vinegar gives a sharper flavor; wine-based versions tend to be milder and more refined.
+- Base Liquid: Vinegar gives sharper flavor; wine-based versions are milder and refined.

-- Additional Spices: Some brands add horseradish, turmeric, or citrus zest for extra kick—great if you want complexity.
+- Additional Spices: Horseradish, turmeric, or citrus zest add complexity.

-- Artisan Brands: Local or small-batch producers often offer superior flavor profiles.
+- Artisan Brands: Small-batch producers often offer superior flavor profiles.

 Top Picks & Their Highlights